 Prioritise inclusive practices from day one by ensuring every student has multiple opportunities to contribute meaningfully to classroom discussions and activities.
 Carol Dweck's research on growth mindset reinforces the importance of establishing a culture where mistakes are valued as learning opportunities rather than failures.
 Create regular reflection moments where students can share their thoughts about classroom dynamics, developing a sense of collective ownership over the learning environment.

-Sustain momentum by embedding community-building routines into daily practice rather than treating them as one-off activities.
+Sustain momentum by embedding community-building routines into daily practise rather than treating them as one-off activities.
 Simple strategies such as morning circles, peer partnerships for problem-solving, and regular celebration of both individual and collective achievements help maintain the supportive environment established in those crucial opening days.
 Remember that authentic classroom community develops gradually through consistent, intentional actions that demonstrate your commitment to every student's success.

 Navigating Challenges and Conflicts in Classroom Communities